Dear BLCF Friends,

 In summary, the church is not a building or a denomination.
 According to the Bible, the church is the body of Christ—all those who have placed their faith in Jesus Christ for salvation (John 3:16; 1 Corinthians 12:13).
 Local churches are gatherings of members of the universal church.
 The local church is where the members of the universal church can fully apply the “body” principles of 1 Corinthians chapter 12: encouraging, teaching, and building one another up in the knowledge and grace of the Lord Jesus Christ.

-We may find a perfect example of the body of the church working together at the BLCF Café community Dinner every Wednesday.
+We may find a perfect example of the Body of the Church working together at the BLCF Café Community Dinner every Wednesday.
 Just like parts of a body, we see volunteers working together throughout the day cleaning up the church, preparing meals, setting up tables and chairs, the sound system, preparing beverages, cutlery and dishes, instructing and briefing new volunteers – all for some 100 to 150 guests.
 Then guests are greeted, meals are served, music and a message/testimony shared.
-After the guests finish their dinner and fellowship, the cleanup begins, and we begin to prepare for next Wednesday’s meal.
+After the guests finish their dinner and fellowship, the cleanup begins, as we begin to prepare for next Wednesday’s meal.

-Just like the parts of the body, if volunteers cannot prepare the food.
-Without beverages or music, the meal is not complete.
-We cannot serve 150 guests without tables or chairs.
-Every Wednesday since January 2008, the BLCF Cafe serves the Lord’s Gospel by way of a meal, a message and manner by which we serve.
+Just like the parts of the body, if volunteers cannot prepare the food or beverages or play music, the meal is not complete.
+We cannot serve up to 150 guests without tables or chairs.
+Every Wednesday, from January 2008 until March 2020, the BLCF Cafe had served the Lord’s Gospel and the Church Body, by way of a meal, a message and manner by which we serve.

-Let us recapitulate, that the Church of Christ consists of a Body of Believers, whose members are united by faith and by a common Spirit.
+Let me recapitulate, that the Church of Christ consists of a Body of Believers, whose members are united by faith and by a common Spirit.
 Each member receives one or more a variety of gifts from the Spirit.
-The gifts of the Spirit differ from one member to another, forcing each of us to work together in unison, as a team.
-This is part of God’s plan to depend upon one-another and to help each other achieve His goal of growing the Lord’s Church by sharing the Gospel of Christ.
+The gifts of the Spirit typically differ from one member to another, forcing each of us to work together in unison, as a team or unified body to effectively do the Lord’s work.
+This is part of God’s plan to have the members of the Curch Body depend upon one-another and to help each other achieve His goals of growing the Lord’s Church and sharing the Gospel of Christ.

 Paul uses the parts of the body to illustrate how each of us serves a different function, with none being of greater importance than the other.
-Our body’s strength comes from the variety of its parts working together in harmony to achieve a common goal.
-The Spirit gives the diverse members of the Church Body strength and stamina, by enabling them to work together in harmony.
-In this way, the members achieve far more together, than is possible to achieve alone.
-With the Spirit, the whole is indeed greater than the sum of its parts.
+Just like the Church Body, our body’s strength comes from the variety of its parts working together in harmony to achieve a common goal.
+The Spirit gives the diverse members of the Church Body strength and stamina, by enabling them to work together in harmony, with the help of the Holy Spirit that unites us.
+In this way, the Church members achieve far more together, than is possible to achieve alone.
+With the Holy Spirit, the whole Body’s strength is indeed greater than the sum of its individual parts.

-Though Jesus described Peter as the one foundation of His Church, with Christ the important cornerstone, each of us hold an integral member, who combine to make the Church complete.
-A church that is both built and operates according to Lord’s plan.
+Though Jesus described Peter as the one foundation of His Church, with Christ being the important cornerstone, with each of us being an integral member of the Church Body.
+The parts of the Body combine to make the Church complete.
+A church that is both built and operates according to Lord’s plan and facilitated by His Holy Spirit, to share the Gospel of Jesus, a story of the true expression of God’s Love.

 Let us pray…